thoughtspot/thoughtspot.github.io/_admin/manage-jobs/about-scheduled-pinboards.md

 This introduces an additional format for you to consume and share pinboards with others, including those who don’t have a ThoughtSpot account.

-Run `tscli scheduled-pinboards enable` to enable scheduled pinboards on your cluster.
+Contact ThoughtSpot Support if scheduled pinboards is not enabled on your cluster, or you can run the command `tscli scheduled-pinboards` to enable it yourself.

 ## Scheduled pinboard creators